 Which school do you want to support?

-Throughout childhood, students grow accustomed to being sorted, or to sorting themselves: by age, by gender, by height, by neighborhood.
+Throughout childhood, students get used to being sorted: they are sorted by age, by gender, by height, by neighborhood.
+They are sorted by interest, or readiness, or preference, or luck.
 Not so long ago, students were explicitly sorted by race.
-As discussed in Lesson 5.1, today the sorting persists by zip code or community, often with similar effect.
+As discussed in Lesson 5.1, today sorting persists by zip code or community, often with similar effect.

-The practice of grouping students according to readiness or ability is sometimes known as tracking, particularly where groupings persist from one class to the next.
-Tracking is common in elementary and middle grades in the form of reading groups or reading levels.
-In middle and high school grades, tracking is common for math classes.
+The practice of grouping students according to readiness or ability is known as tracking, particularly where groupings persist from one course to the next.
+Tracking often begins in elementary and middle grades in the form of reading groups or math levels.
+In middle and high school grade levels, tracking is particularly common for math classes because more advanced concepts build from less advanced ones.
+It's difficult and risky to skip steps.

-Tracking is generally out of favor among education equity advocates, especially in mathematics.
-In its place, education leaders tend to favor differentiated instruction, where teachers work to serve multiple learning levels in the same class.
-Not all educators agree that this improves results for students.
+Education equity advocates tend to dislike tracking, especially in mathematics.
+The main alternative is called differentiated instruction, an approach that requires teachers to serve multiple learning levels in the same class.
+Not all educators agree that this improves results for students, especially those who are relatively advanced.
 Arguments in favor of tracking can be found in this article from Education Next and this one from the Atlantic.

 Selective policies tend to benefit those who ask